 The promise of green energy home improvements is long-term energy savings in exchange for one up-front cost.
 These eco home renovations are designed to lower your carbon footprint and save you money, benefitting both your bank account and the environment.
 What’s not to like?

-Still, some green home improvements are more expensive than others, and affording the initial investment can be a struggle for many homeowners, especially when the returns might not be seen for years — or even decades.
+Still, some eco-friendly home improvements are more expensive than others, and affording the initial investment can be a struggle for many homeowners, especially when the returns might not be seen for years.
 That leads to the question of which green home improvements you should prioritize for the best savings, and how you should go about financing them.
 Luckily, with a little research, those questions are easy to answer.

 Green home improvements

 A whole new market has emerged for eco-friendly home improvements.
-These products and renovations will help make every area of your home more energy efficient, from the roof to the floors, including:
+These products and renovations will help make every area of your home more energy efficient, from the roof to the floors.
+Some of the options include: